projectNEWM/newm-batcher-v1/README.md

 ### Required CLI Keys

-The batcher comes with a wallet setup helper file, `setup_keys.sh`, inside the `keys` folder, allowing the batcher to use a CIP03 wallet to generate the required cardano-cli keys.
+The batcher comes with a wallet setup inside the helper file, `setup.sh`, allowing the batcher to use a CIP03 wallet to generate the required cardano-cli keys.
 The script will prompt the user with the message below.

 ```
 Press 1 to generate a wallet, 2 to load a wallet, or any other key to exit.